Oceanic whitetip shark: Relation to humans

 Until the 16th century, sharks were known to mariners as "sea dogs" and the oceanic whitetip the most common ship-following shark.
 Oceanographic researcher Jacques Cousteau described the oceanic whitetip as "the most dangerous of all sharks".
 Author and big-game fisherman Ernest Hemingway depicted them as aggressive opportunists that attacked the catch of fishermen in The Old Man and the Sea, which may be based on Hemingway's experience fishing from his boat, the Pilar.

 During World War II, the RMS Nova Scotia, a steamship carrying about 1,000 people near South Africa, was sunk by a German submarine in the morning of 28 November 1942.
 One hundred and ninety-two people survived; many deaths were attributed to the whitetip.
 Later in the war, the USS Indianapolis was torpedoed on 30 July 1945.
-Some sailors who survived the sinking reportedly died from exposure to the elements and some may have died from shark bites.
-According to survivor accounts published in several books about sharks and shark attacks, potentially hundreds of the Indianapolis crew were eventually killed by sharks before a plane spotted them on the fifth day after the sinking.
-Oceanic whitetips are believed to have been responsible for most if not all of those attacks.
+Some sailors who survived the sinking reportedly died from exposure to the elements, but hundreds died from shark attacks, per the eyewitness report of those who survived the night.